Cannabis Legalization and Regulation

 Cannabis edible products and concentrates will be legal for sale approximately one year after the Cannabis Act came into force on October 17th, 2018.

 The possession limits in the Cannabis Act are based on dried cannabis.
 Equivalents were developed for other cannabis products to identify what their possession limit would be.

 One (1) gram of dried cannabis is equal to:

 - 0.25 grams of concentrates (solid or liquid)

 - 1 cannabis plant seed

-This would mean, for example, that an adult 18 years of age or older, can legally possess 150 grams of fresh cannabis.
+This means, for example, that an adult 18 years of age or older, can legally possess 150 grams of fresh cannabis.